111th Street (Pullman) station

 The station is little more than a platform between the tracks over a bridge with street-level connections.
 No parking is available at the station, however there is a connection to two of the Chicago Transit Authority's bus routes.

-The station was reconstructed with a waiting shelter, custom signage, and a total makeover to attract more passengers to the nearby Pullman National Monument.
+The station was renovated with a waiting shelter, custom signage, and a total makeover to attract more passengers to the nearby Pullman National Monument.

+The station is scheduled to be completely reconstructed in the near future, modernizing it and making it ADA accessible.